danmichaelo/typeahead.js/doc/jquery_typeahead.md

   be invoked with 3 arguments: the jQuery event object, the suggestion object, and the name of the dataset the suggestion belongs to.

+* `typeahead:matched` – Triggered when the query matches exactly the first suggestion.

 All custom events are triggered on the element initialized as a typeahead.

 ### Look and Feel